 Ironically, despite the fact that a compressor’s purpose is the “reduce” the dynamic range, therefore reducing the volume before make-up and output, compressors are actually used to increase the ‘perceived loudness’ of an audio signal.

-This is done by reducing the loudest parts of a track so that you can increase the overall volume of the audio.
+This is done by reducing the loudest parts of a track so that you can increase the overall volume of the audio, this allows for the quieter dynamics to come through, giving you an overall louder signal.
 The best example of this use is in mixing drums and getting a bass under control so they can be heard.

 A compressor may also be used on instruments that don’t have a very long sustain.
 A drum kick or snare, for instance, is loud but it doesn’t last long.
 A guitar pick is similar, as well as the higher notes on the piano.
 A compressor will reduce to loudest part (the instant a note is struck), so that the volume of the tail end of the note can be increased, giving it a longer, fuller sound.